theimowski/talk-safe-stack/notes.md

 To resolve:

+* Template - rename "Program" to "Server", "App" to "Client"
 * What domain to show?
 Presentation feedback - demo deploy actual app? (generate QR code for audience to scan)
 * Time travel debugger how it works
 * Warning: C:/Users/BRE44821/.nuget/packages/fulma/1.0.0-beta-005/fable/Elements/Heading.fs